LucaFulchir/ccache/README.md

 * some use of `unsafe` that I hope could be resolved but am not knowledgeable enough in rust
 * More documentation needed
-* common traits for all caches?
+* common traits for all caches
-* more advanced methods that just get(insert?
+* more advanced methods that just get/insert?
 * common allocators
 * wrappers to have templates with less parameters